yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 **Consider Carbon Awareness in your workload design**
  - Deploy your workloads to Regions powered by renewable and low-carbon energy sources
- - Consider optimizing workloads when knowing that the energy mix comes mostly from renewable energy sources
  - Consider deploying to data centers close to the consumer
- - Plan your deployments to maximize compute utilization for running batch workloads during low-carbon intensity periods.

 ## For Platform Teams: Sustainability Checklist for AKS clusters